Quick Start

 Arrays

 An array is an ordered collection of values.
-The argument to array_new is the initial capacity, how much space to pre-allocate.
-It starts empty (len = 0):
+The argument to array_new is the initial capacity — it starts empty (len = 0):

 scores = array_new(4) # capacity 4, length 0